Skip to main content

 Crash

 • Your computer or application no longer works.
-You loose all the work you've done since the last time you saved when this happens (save often!).
+You lose all the work you've done since the last time you saved when this happens (save often!).

 Delete